 The Telecom Regulatory Authority of India (TRAI) is working towards making it possible for you.
-By the end of the year, interoperability of DTH operators might be a reality if recent comments made by TRAI chairman RS Sharma are to be believed.
+By the end of the year, interoperability of DTH operators might be a reality as stated by TRAI Chairman, RS Sharma in an interview.
 The move will help users to switch their DTH networks by simply loading new software on their existing set-top boxes.

 Although the move may prove beneficial to customers who want to change their DTH operator, it may compromise the security of the set-top box.
 DTH companies feel that any kind of intervention with their set-top boxes could break their encryption and result in piracy of their content.

 DTH companies have been against the Telecom regulator’s decision.
 However, TRAI feels that set-top boxes should not be sold with proprietary software and that set-top boxes should be software neutral.
 TRAI is hopeful that it will be possible for DTH companies to load their software on set-top boxes as and when any viewer decides to subscribe to their services.